 Students choose existing laws they feel could be credibly challenged on ethical or moral grounds, or proposed laws being promoted to redress perceived wrongs.
 Working in small teams, students research the issues and design and implement advocacy projects designed to address the range of issues surrounding a particular law.
 Students work with a member of the legislature – a legislature mentor – and/or a member of an advocacy organization – an advocacy mentor – who help them understand the lawmaking process, connect with colleagues, and set realistic goals.

-The next Advocacy for Policy Change (LGLS 161b) will be offered in Spring 2014
+Advocacy for Policy Change (LGLS 161b) is currently being offered for Spring 2014

 The issues students explore will be different each year; in 2009-10, choices included foreclosure reform, legislation to reduce the stigma of criminal records (CORI), immigrants' rights, and bills targeting the poor on issues of welfare and health care.